July Fishing Update • Blue Claw Crabs • Offshore Report• "Take A Vet Fishing"....And So Much More

 Another underrated fish found in long island waters is the Triggerfish.
 Triggerfish are a unique looking tropical fish that migrate to our waters during the summer season.These fish can grow up to 13 lbs and provide a fun and challenging fight.
 In New York these fish have no size or number limits.

 Fun Fish: This weeks fun fish is the trigger fish.
-Trigger fish are a tropical visitor in our waters and have just begun to show up.Trigger fish can be caught all over the island with places on the south shore like the Shinecock canal holding a great pick of these fish.
+Triggerfish are a tropical visitor in our waters and have just begun to show up.Trigger fish can be caught all over the island with places on the south shore like Shinnecock Inlet holding a good pick of these fish.
 The best way to catch trigger fish would be a hi lo bait rig with squid or clam.
 Gulp is also a great option for these fish.
 Trigger fish are a delicious eating fish but are known for their tough leathery skin which can make them difficult to clean.
-Check out our video on “How to filet a Triggerfish
+Check out our video on “How to filet a Triggerfish”

 Video collection "Features-Demos and More" from J&J Sports Video Blog Posts: Click Here

-Weakfish still remains fair around the island with reports coming in from both Ocean Beach and various spots around the north shore.
-To target these fish squid and pink gulps work great on a simple high-low rig.
+Weakfish still remains fair around the island with reports coming in from both Ocean Beach and various spots around the the Peconics these fish squid and pink gulps work great on a simple high-low rig.

 Weakfish are active in our local waters.
 Patchogue Bay to Ocean beach are productive areas.
 They are caught usually while Fluke or Porgy fishing.
 Truly a nice surprise!
 Same baits apply.
 Sandworms, clam or squid will all do well.
 Tip: Try a nightcrawler on a small tin.
 It's an old times trick that works great for "summer weaks"

-Striped bass and bluefish remains excellent around the islands and especially our inlets with bluefish over 10lbs and bass over 30lbs still being caught.
+Striped bass and bluefish remains excellent around the islands and especially our inlets with bluefish over 5lbs and bass over 20lbs still being caught.
 The best bait to use for these fish would be bunker as well as mackerel and clam.
 Bucktails, poppers and swimming plugs are other great artificial options

 Bass continue to flood our inlets with plenty of large fish being caught from both boats and the shore.
-Many bass have also been seen outside of the inlets on bunker pods.
+With the warm Sea temperatures Many bass have also been seen outside of the inlets on bunker pods.
 The best way to catch bass from shore and on a boat would be lures like swim shads.
 Swim shads are a soft plastic paddle tail bait that have a weighted hook within and typically come in a variety of patterns including bunker and white.
 The best way to fish a swim had would be to simply cast it out and reel it in at a steady pace.
 These are great for all types of fishing including inlets and if you are fishing bunker pods.
 Bait like bunker, mackerel and clam will also work great for these fish.
 Always remember when bait fishing for bass a circle hook is required under NYS law.
-As most know by now the new striped bass regulations are in effect.
-These changes have left some unhappy fisherman

 The Northern Puffer is known to most as the blowfish :